sfenton3/DLRS-Github-Pages/docs/About Us & Contribution/Dev.md

 1. Clone this repo
    A. If using windows: LF normalize "MetadataService.cls","MetadataServiceTest.cls"
-   &nbsp;Ex: In VS code you can change the file from "CRLF" to "LF" within the program settings.
+   &nbsp;Ex: In VS code you can change the file from `CRLF` to `LF` within the program settings.
 2. run `npm ci` - this will ensure our code formatting rules apply (via Prettier), and installs packages from the package-lock.json file
 3. create a _new branch_ from `main`, all branches must start with `feature/`, e.g. `feature/newSetupUX`(use a descriptive name)
 4. Deploy code to a Scratch Org via CCI or DX
     A. If using SFDX: append the scratch org creation command with "--nonamespace"
-   &nbsp;Ex: sfdx force:org:create -f orgs/feature.json --nonamespace -a myTestOrgAlias
+   &nbsp;Ex: `sfdx force:org:create -f orgs/feature.json --nonamespace -a myTestOrgAlias`
 5. Work on it

 When done: